 The Mbya of Argentina

 The Mbya of Argentina, numbering approximately 4,700 people, are No Longer Unreached.
-They are a community belonging to the Mbyá Guarani people—an Indigenous group in Brazil.
-They are an Indigenous people, in the Guarani people cluster of the Latin-Caribbean Americans affinity bloc.
+They are a community belonging to the Mbyá Guarani people—an Indigenous group in Brazil They are an Indigenous people, in the Guarani people cluster of the Latin American and Caribbean Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Guaraní, Mbyá.

 Mbya in Paraguay photo